 8. Laugh Out Loud

 Although the saying is a bit cliche, laughter really is the best medicine.
 In fact, laughter therapy is now getting offered as a treatment for stress induced ailments.
-Research suggests that laughter or even an anticipation of it can help lift our spirits up
+Research suggests that laughter or even an anticipation of it can help lift our spirits up and reduce stress levels in the body.
+You can choose from a variety of ways to relax from watching funny movies, joining a laughter class or hanging out with friends who make you laugh.

 9. Indulge Your Senses With Some Aromatherapy